C-D-Lewis/blog.chrislewis.me.uk/posts/2021-01-31-Rendering-Minecraft-Worlds-On-AWS-Fargate.md

 ## Final results in action

-So, once the infrastructure is deployed (all the required Terraform configuration) is included in the project, the last thing to put in place is a 'task' file that describes which scenes to render to what depth in which world.
+So, once the infrastructure is deployed (all the required Terraform configuration is included in the project), the last thing to put in place is a 'task' file that describes which scenes to render to what depth in which world.

 Here is an example that allows the S3 bucket notification to kick off a large